brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 * 681 immune to poison damage (25.8%)
 * 739 immune to poisoned condition (28.0%)

 A whopping 25% of monsters are completely immune to poison damage, and the Poisoner feat won’t help with that.
-To compare with the next most resisted damage type, fire, here are the stats for that:
+To compare with the next most resisted damage type, [fire damage](https://www.plusonetogaming.com/blog-episodes/fire-damage-5e-rules-and-tools-to-manage-dnd-fire), here are the stats for that:

 * 41 vulnerable to fire damage (1.5%)
 * 257 resistant to fire (9.7%)